Close Call

 “Motor Vessel Asja - what are your intentions?” asks a man’s voice.

 Daniel is already awake.
 He has located the other ship as a red dot on the radar.
 But we don’t have any AIS data about the type of this vessel, position, speed and its closest approximation with us.
 The other ship doesn’t transmit any as it approaches.
 All we see is half a dozen illuminated floors in the distance.
-Since we are sailing, we have the right of way over of a large, private motorboat.
-Given its dimensions, it could also be a ferry - but wouldn't it have to run on AIS?
+Given its dimensions, it could be a ferry.
+And since we are sailing, we have the right of way over of a motorboat.

 “This is sailing vessel Asja.
 We are sailing to Lanzarote.”